Where We Be

 Fountain seen through sunlit archway

-Students were attending classes while we toured the university grounds
+Students attended classes while we toured the university grounds

 The Jesuits made a peaceful oasis in this dry place -- now a Unesco World Heritage site